 - Dee, Thomas S. and Emily K. Penner.
-Forthcoming.
+2017.
 “The Causal Effects of Cultural Relevance: Evidence from an Ethnic Studies Curriculum.”
-American Educational Research Journal.
+American Educational Research Journal, 54(1): 127-166.

-- Bitler, Marianne P., Sean Corcoran, Thurston Domina, and Emily K. Penner.
+- Bitler, Marianne P., Sean P. Corcoran, Thurston Domina, and Emily K. Penner.
+Forthcoming.
 “Teacher Value-Added and Noise: An Analysis of Teacher Effects on Achievement and Anthropometrics.”
-[Please email me for the most recent draft]
+Journal of Research on Educational Effectiveness.

-- Penner, Emily K. 2016.
-“Teaching For All?
-Teach For America’s Effects across the Distribution of Student Achievement.”
+- Penner, Emily K. 2016 “Teaching For All?
+Teach For America’s Effects on the Distribution of Student Achievement.”

 - Reich, Stephanie M., Emily K. Penner., Greg J. Duncan, and Anamarie Auger.
 2012.
 “Using Baby Books to Change New Mothers’ Attitudes about Corporal Punishment.”
 Child Abuse & Neglect, 36(2): 108-117.

 - Reich, Stephanie M., Emily K. Penner, and Greg J. Duncan.
 2011.
 “Using Baby Books to Increase New Mothers’ Safety Practices.”
 Academic Pediatrics, 11(1): 34-43.